AA in Liberal Arts

 The Associate in Arts in Liberal Arts program is very affordable.
 Students are charged at the per-credit rate up to 11.5 credits a semester.
-In addition to the cost per-credit for the courses they select, students pay minimal fees per semester, which usually total less than $150.
+In addition to the cost per-credit for the courses they select, students pay minimal fees per semester.
 This per-credit pricing structure means that students can progress at nearly a full-time pace for a fraction of the cost of full-time tuition.
 Tuition and Fees are outlined here.

 Student financial assistance is administered through the Office of Student Financial Aid and is limited to federal financial aid and supplemental loan programs.
 Students must meet all eligibility requirements as established by the U.S. Department of Education.
 The academic year includes summer, fall, and spring.

 For questions and additional information, contact Adult Academic Services.